 The MSc Fashion Business Creation is a fusion of industry and academic expertise, bringing practical and theoretical insights together on campus in a bold new approach which will allow students to gain the specialist knowledge and strategic skills necessary to create and manage a sustainable fashion business.

-The highly-specialised programme is focused on nurturing creative entrepreneurs who will acquire an in-depth knowledge and understanding of the complex business of fashion, including marketing and branding, particularly for today’s digitally-focused and globally inter-linked markets.
+The highly-specialised programme is focused on nurturing creative entrepreneurs who will acquire in-depth knowledge and understanding of the complex business of fashion, including marketing and branding, particularly for today’s digitally-focused and globally inter-linked markets.
 GCU’s strong partnerships with major international fashion businesses also help support students through rewarding work-based learning opportunities, such as internships or research-based consultancy projects.

 The MSc Fashion Business Creation is one of a number of pioneering programmes developed by GCU London in response to the growing academic focus on the business of fashion.
 Staff at GCU London and the British School of Fashion are at the forefront of this developing discipline, with academics contributing to key literature, undertaking research directly relevant to fashion business creation, and engaging in consultancy projects with leading international brands.
 Industry interaction on campus also includes the presence of co-located original ventures, such as the Marks & Spencer Studio, and the association with a distinguished range of influential industry figures whose adoption as Honorary Professors brings enormous benefit to students through knowledge-sharing and mentoring.
-The Retail Trust, the biggest charity in this sector, have agreed provide funding in the form of a £20,000 scholarship and £10,000 seed funding loan to enable a graduate to establish their business upon graduation.
-In addition the Retail Trust has also pledged, with the agreement of their leading fashion business sponsors, to provide mentoring, resource-sharing and fund-raising support.
+The Retail Trust, the biggest charity in this sector, has agreed to provide funding in the form of a £20,000 scholarship and £10,000 seed funding loan to enable a graduate to establish their business upon graduation.
+In addition, the Retail Trust has also pledged, with the agreement of their leading fashion business sponsors, to provide mentoring, resource-sharing and fund-raising support.

 The MSc Fashion Business Creation programme aims to develop the skills and competencies required to successfully create and lead a Fashion business.
 The programme will integrate the latest academic research insights in fashion and business more widely with practical experience drawn from deep connections to industry.
 The programme will ensure those graduating have a rich and practical understanding of Fashion business creation.
 Students will develop insight into the strategies and practices key to developing and sustaining a successful fashion business.
-This will include a critical review of the anatomy of a fashion business and examine the processes and actions associated with strategy development and implementation within new and developing fashion businesses.
+This will include a critical review of the anatomy of fashion business and examine the processes and actions associated with strategy development and implementation within new and developing fashion businesses.
 An understanding of how to create and market a fashion brand in today’s global and digital focused world alongside global advancement strategies.
 Students will be given the option to further deepen their insight into fashion strategies by completing an internship or industry consultation project.
 Central to the programme is the personal and professional development of students with an emphasis on developing insight into managing self, responsible leadership, cross-cultural and global awareness.

-This MSc programme will enhance student employability through participation in a wide-range of teaching and learning experiences including integrative case studies, group projects and presentations, company visits and industry speakers.
+This MSc programme will enhance student employability through participation in a wide range of teaching and learning experiences including integrative case studies, group projects and presentations, company visits and industry speakers.

 The programme aims to meet the needs of students who wish to pursue an intrapreneurial or entrepreneurial fashion business career path.
 They will be equipped with the professional skills required to develop and manage a company, or alternatively to work in other entrepreneurial or management role in an existing organisation in the fashion industry.

 Students may come from a background of having previously studied a business related subject who wish to gain a greater understanding of business creation and sustainability challenges to enhance their career opportunities.
 However, the programme will also be particularly attractive to applicants who have studied a creative fashion programme or non-business related subjects (e.g., fashion design, fashion promotion, creative direction, fashion buying and merchandising, fashion design technology etc) at undergraduate level who require a management qualification.
-The programme is offered on both a full and part time basis and the programme team welcomes applications through the Flexible Entry route involving Credit Transfer and RPL.
+The programme is offered on both a full and part-time basis and the programme team welcomes applications through the Flexible Entry route involving Credit Transfer and RPL.

 Future consideration may be given to a part-time study option.